 MINI is going all-electric

-Of the three BMW Group brands BMW, MINI, and Rolls-Royce, MINI will go fully electric first.
+Of the three BMW Group brands, MINI will go fully electric first.
 The German conglomerate has revealed that all MINI models from the early 2030s will run only on electricity.
 The company plans to cease the development of combustion-engine models in 2025.
 Even the last combustion engine MINI will have an electrified variant.

-Oliver Zipse, Chairman – BoM, BMW Group, reiterated the company’s commitment towards converting MINI into an EV-only brand early next decade during its Q2 2021 earnings conference call.
+Oliver Zipse, Chairman – BoM, BMW Group, reiterated the company’s commitment to converting MINI into an EV-only brand during the company’s annual conference on March 15, 2023: